Home News The Man Behind the Machine: How Chibi Became a Real Life Robot

 Who is Chibi the Real Life Robot?

-Chibi, whose real name is allegedly Bryan Gaynor, is allegedly 32-year-old former gymnast and dancer who discovered his talent for imitating robots when he was a teenager.
+Chibi, whose alleged real name is Bryan Gaynor, is allegedly a 32-year-old former gymnast and dancer who discovered his talent for imitating robots when he was a teenager.
 He was inspired by watching movies and videos of robots and decided to try to mimic their movements.
 He practiced for hours every day, studying the details of how robots move their limbs, head, and torso.
 He also learned how to control his facial expressions and breathing to make himself look more mechanical.

 Chibi’s hard work paid off when he started to perform in public.
 According to some urban legends he would dress up in a suit, and walk around the streets or malls, pretending to be a robot.
 People would stop and stare at him, wondering if he was real or not.
 Some would try to touch him or talk to him, but he would not react.
 He would only move when someone pressed a button on his chest, which he had rigged to make different sounds and lights.